Information for clients

-The Gender Clinic currently has a long wait list: in February 2023, we were booking appointments for clients whose referrals were received in August 2021.
-Additional clinical staff have been employed recently, which aims to reduce this wait time.
+The Gender Clinic currently has a long wait list: in February 2025, we were booking appointments for clients whose referrals were received in November 2022.
+Additional clinical staff have been employed.

-For gender affirming surgeries, Mr Andrew Ives and Mr Cheng have very long wait lists at present for new clients.
-However they are both continuing to perform gender affirming surgeries.
+Surgeons providing gender affirming surgeries have very long wait lists for new clients.
 Please contact them directly if you need further information.
+The Gender Clinic can provide financial assistance to clients who we have referred for surgery.

 If you urgently need support, please see our resources lists: TGDNB Peer Support; Clinical Support.
 In particular Switchboard Victoria run two phone contact lines open every day: Rainbow Door 10am-5pm (https://www.rainbowdoor.org.au/ 1800 729 367); and QLife (QLife.org.au 1800 184 527) 3pm-midnight.
 Lifeline (Lifeline Australia 13 11 14) provide all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.

-Find up-to-date information about how to send a referral to Monash Health Specialist Consulting Clinics on the eReferrals page on our website.
+Find up-to-date information about how to send a referral to Monash Health Specialist Consulting Clinics at this link: eReferrals page.

 If you are interested in attending the Gender Clinic please first read the information pack (linked below) then provide a referral from a medical practitioner, such as a GP or medical specialist (preferably your GP).
 Secure eReferral by HealthLink is now our required method of referral; we no longer accept referrals by fax, email or post.
 Find up-to-date information about how health professionals can send a referral to Monash Health Specialist Consulting Clinics on the eReferrals page on our website.